 In June of 2020, we broke ground on the new 24,000 sq.ft. two-story classroom building, on the Cardinal Newman High School campus.
 This project consisted of construction of 3 new buildings, including the 2-story wood framed classroom building, with steel framed mezzanine and stairs with concrete and stucco exterior.

-The two-story complex will eliminate the need for existing temporary portable learning spaces, with 18 classrooms, an art studio, four student collaboration rooms and two staff collaboration rooms.
-The new spaces will surround a central courtyard and will be supplemented by outdoor learning spaces.
+The two-story complex eliminates the need for existing temporary portable learning spaces, with 18 classrooms, an art studio, four student collaboration rooms and two staff collaboration rooms.
+The new spaces surround a central courtyard with outdoor learning spaces.
 Sustainable features include energy efficient lighting and mechanical systems, low-flow plumbing fixtures, solar shading, operable windows, natural daylighting, and sustainably sourced materials.
-The surrounding landscaping will be drought tolerant and include systems for storm water retention.
+The surrounding landscaping is designed to be drought tolerant and includes systems for storm water retention.